kubernetes-sigs/gateway-api/geps/gep-91/index.md

 	Namespace *Namespace `json:"namespace,omitempty"`
 }

-// GatewayTLSConfigs stores TLS configurations for a Gateway.
-//
-// * If the `port` field in `TLSConfig` is not set, the TLS configuration applies
-//   to all listeners in the gateway.
-We call this `default` configuration.
-// * If the `port` field in `TLSConfig` is set, the TLS configuration applies
-//   only to listeners with a matching port.
-Each port requires a unique TLS configuration.
-// * Per-port configurations can override the `default` configuration.
-// * The `default` configuration is optional.
-Clients can apply TLS configuration
-//   to a subset of listeners by creating only per-port configurations.
-Listeners
-//   with a port that does not match any TLS configuration will not have
-//   `frontendValidation` set.
-type GatewayTLSConfigs = []TLSConfig

 // TLSConfig describes a TLS configuration that can be applied to all Gateway
 // Listeners or to all Listeners matching the Port if set. type TLSConfig struct {